weaveworks-guides/weave-net-legacy/nginx-ubuntu-simple/README.md

 ## Testing our example ##

-To demonstrate our example we have provided a small script which will make http requests to the our Nginx container.
+To demonstrate our example we have provided a small curl script which will make http requests to the our Nginx container.
 We make six requests so you can see Nginx moving through each of the webservers in turn.

 ```